Graham's Variety and Perverse Sheaves on the Nilpotent Cone: Main Result

 \begin{prop} For $\kg$ in type $A_n$, $H^{2d_x}(\Mx)$ contains a copy of the regular representation of $\pi_1(\Ox)$. \end{prop}

 \begin{proof} There is a basis of $H^{2d_x}(\Mx)$ indexed by irreducible components of maximal dimension.
-Therefore, determining how $\pi_1(\Ox)$ acts on the components is sufficient to understand how it acts on the whole space.
+Therefore, determining how $\pi_1(\Ox)$ acts on the components is sufficient to understand how it acts on the cohomology.
+We know $\pi_1(\Ox) = G^x/(G^x)^\circ$ acts on these components through the same argument that holds for Springer fibers.
+That is, $G$ acts on $\sMt$, and thus $G^x$ acts on the fiber $\Mx$.
+Since the identity component $(G^x)^\circ$ is irreducible and connected, so are the orbits from the action of this subgroup.
+Thus, the irreducible components of $\Mx$ are preserved by the action of $G^x/(G^x)^\circ$, and we know $\pi_1(\Ox)$ must act by permuting the irreducible components of $\Mx$.
+Now, the goal is to understand as much as possible about this action.

+From Corollary \ref{zpi} and Proposition \ref{coveringmap}, we know that $\gamma$ is a covering map over $\sA_x$ with fibers given by $\pi_1(\Ox)$.
+We further know that $\sA_x$ is simply-connected since Lemma \ref{affinelem} says it is an affine space.
+Therefore, $\gamma^{-1}(\sA_x)$ must be a disjoint union of ``copies'' of $\sA_x$.
 Since $\dim \sA_x$ is maximal in $\Bx$, it must be the case that the closure of $\sA_x$ is an irreducible component of maximal dimension in $\Bx$, and similarly, the closure of each copy of $\sA_x$ found in $\gamma^{-1}(\sA_x)$ must be an irreducible component of maximal dimension in $\Mx$.
-From Proposition \ref{zpi}, we know that $\pi_1(\Ox)$ acts freely and transitively on the fibers of $\tilde{\mu}$, so also on these components in $\gamma^{-1}(\sA_x)$.
+Consider the fiber over any point in $\sA_x$.
+This is a finite set and $Z(J_x)$ acts freely and transitively on the points in the fiber.
+This action is given by left multiplication and must agree with the left multiplication action of $\pi_1(\Ox)$ since we saw in the proof of Proposition \ref{fundprop1} that each coset in $G^x/(G^x)^\circ$ can be represented with an element of $Z$.
+Thus, we know that $\pi_1(\Ox)$ acts freely and transitively on these points, so also on the copies of $\sA_x$ contained in $\Mx$.
+Therefore, it acts freely and transitively on the irreducible components contained in $\overline{\gamma^{-1}(\sA_x)}$.
 We see then that there must be a copy of the regular representation of $\pi_1(\Ox)$ contained in its action on $H^{2d_x}(\Mx)$. \end{proof}

 With these propositions in place, we can now state our main result.

 \begin{thm} If $\kg$ is a Lie algebra of type $A_n$, then every $G$-equivariant simple perverse sheaf occurs as a summand in the decomposition of $R\mu_*\underline{\Qlb}_{\sMt}$. \end{thm}